zalenix/portaldocs/portal-sdk/templates/design-patterns-TEMPLATE.md

 ## Problem
 <!-- Short description of the problem.
 For example,
-"Users need to input information to create, deploy and configure resources."
+"Users want to input information to create, deploy and configure resources."
 -->

 ## Solution